ntsystemsit/ntsystemsit.github.io/_OnlineHelp/Remove-EtcHostsEntry.md

 # Remove-EtcHostsEntry

 ## SYNOPSIS
-Remove an entry from local hosts file by its IP address.
+Remove an entry from local hosts file by it's IP address.

 ## SYNTAX